shayandavoodii/OnlinePortfolioSelection.jl/paper/paper.md

 # Summary

 `OnlinePortfolioSelection` is a `Julia` package that implements a variety of prominent Online Portfolio Selection (OPS) algorithms to be used by researchers and developers of OPS algorithms.
-This package facilitates benchmarking for researchers who intend to compare their OPS algorithms with the statet-of-the-art OPS algorithms.
-Also, `OnlinePortfolioSelection` provides a set of tools for researchers to evaluate the performance of their proposed algorithms according to vaious well-known performance metrics in the OPS literature.
-Reaserchers can evaluate an OPS algorithm regarding the metrics by employing the `opsmetrics` function.
+This package facilitates benchmarking for researchers who intend to compare their OPS algorithms with state-of-the-art OPS algorithms.
+Also, `OnlinePortfolioSelection` provides a set of tools for researchers to evaluate the performance of their proposed algorithms according to various well-known performance metrics in the OPS literature.
+Researchers can evaluate an OPS algorithm regarding the metrics by employing the `opsmetrics` function.
 The package brings together a variety of OPS algorithms and performance metrics to a relatively new programming language, `Julia`, which is known for its high performance and ease of use.
 In addition to the performance merits of `Julia`, the algorithms within this package are implemented in a way that follows the pseudocode and the mathematical signature of the original papers, which makes it easier for researchers to understand and compare the algorithms.
-This paper presents the basic of the Application Programming Interface (API), example usage, and code snippets for the `OnlinePortfolioSelection` package.
+This paper presents the basics of the Application Programming Interface (API), example usage, and code snippets for the `OnlinePortfolioSelection` package.

 # Introduction

-The OPS algorithms update the portfolio after observing the new data, meaning that the whole algorithm takes in place by including the new data into the procedure.
-The main purpose of OPS algorithms is to select a portfolio vector $\mathbf{b}_t\in{\mathbb{R}^m}$ in each period $t$ that maximizes cumulative return of the portfolio over time, where $m$ is the number of stocks.
-The constructed portfolio in each period can be defined on the m-dimensional simplex as the weight of each asset is a positive value and sum of the weights in a portfolio should sum up to one:
+The OPS algorithms update the portfolio after observing the new data, meaning that the whole algorithm takes place by including the new data in the procedure.
+The main purpose of OPS algorithms is to select a portfolio vector $\mathbf{b}_t\in{\mathbb{R}^m}$ in each period $t$ that maximizes the cumulative return of the portfolio over time, where $m$ is the number of stocks.
+The constructed portfolio in each period can be defined on the m-dimensional simplex as the weight of each asset is a positive value and the sum of the weights in a portfolio should sum up to one:

 $$
 {{\Delta _m}}:=\left\{\mathbf{b}_t \in \mathbb{R}_ + ^m:\sum\limits_{i = 1}^m {{b_{i,t}} = 1}\right\}
 $$

 where $\mathbf{b}_t \in \mathbb{R}_ + ^m$ refers to the portfolio vector of the $t^{th}$ period with $m$ positive values, $b_{i,t}$ represents the proportion of wealth that should be invested in the $i^{th}$ stock in the $t^{th}$ period.
-The m-dimensional simplex divests shortselling capability from the algorithm and enforces it to invest the whole wealth in the portfolio selection.
+The m-dimensional simplex divests short-selling capability from the algorithm and enforces it to invest the whole wealth in the portfolio selection.
 At the end of $t^{th}$ period, the cumulative wealth of the investment $S_t$ increases by a factor of $\mathbf{b}_t \times \mathbf{r}_t$, where $\mathbf{r}_t$ is the price relative vector of the stocks in the $t^{th}$ period and can be presented as ${\mathbf{r}_t} \triangleq \frac{{{\mathbf{p}_t}}}{{{\mathbf{p}_{t - 1}}}}$, where $\mathbf{p}_t=(p_{1,t}, p_{2,t}, \ldots, p_{m,t})\in\mathbb{R}^m_+$ is the vector of close prices of $m$ stocks in the $t^{th}$ period and the division "$\div$" is performed element-wise.
 The cumulative wealth of the investment at $t^{th}$ period can be defined as:

 $$